cseeger/dotfiles/vim-cheatsheet.md

 * Use `<c-n>`, `<c-p>` to select the next/previous string in the prompt's history.
 * Use `<c-y>` to create a new file and its parent directories.
 * Use `<c-z>` to mark/unmark multiple files and `<c-o>` to open them.

+## Ag/Ack

+##### Keyboard Shortcuts

+The quickfix results window is augmented with these convenience mappings:

+    ?    a quick summary of these keys, repeat to close o    to open (same as Enter)
+    O    to open and close the quickfix window go   to preview file, open but maintain focus on ack.vim results t    to open in new tab
+    T    to open in new tab without moving to it h    to open in horizontal split
+    H    to open in horizontal split, keeping focus on the results v    to open in vertical split
+    gv   to open in vertical split, keeping focus on the results q    to close the quickfix window